Help us improve your experience.

 3. Run the loader script after you unpack the TAR file.

 4. Use the sudo -E apm link --context context-name --version apm-version command to link to the cluster.
-The link command associates the loaded APM software package to the cluster in preparation for the setup.
+The link command associates the loaded APM software package to the cluster context in preparation for the setup.

-• context-name is the Kubernetes context (cluster name).
+• context-name is the Kubernetes context.

 • apm-version is the software version.